Austrian rail accuses 2 of playing Hitler speech on train – DW – 05/15/2023

 The incident included what appeared to be excerpts from the Adolf Hitler's speeches as well as the Nazi salutes "Sieg Heil" and "Heil Hitler."

-Austria was "annexed" by the Nazis in 1938 and today, it has some of the world's strictest laws against Holocaust denial and pro-Nazi activities.
+Austria was annexed by Nazi Germany in 1938 and today, it has some of the world's strictest laws against Holocaust denial and pro-Nazi activities.

 What else did ÖBB say about the incident?